yuetan031/TADDY_pytorch/README.md

-# TADDY_pytorch
+# TADDY: Anomaly detection in dynamic graphs via transformer
-A Pytorch implement of TKDE paper "Anomaly detection in dynamic graphs via transformer" (TADDY).
+This repo covers an reference implementation for the paper "Anomaly detection in dynamic graphs via transformer" (TADDY).